PhiZone/player/README.md

   | `holdCompact` (optional)    | Boolean | Whether the hold note's head and tail parts should center their anchors.
 Defaults to `false`.      |
   | `holdKeepHead` (optional)   | Boolean | Whether the hold note should retain its head part while being played.
 Defaults to `false`.         |

-The above metadata can be stored as a JSON file (`_META.json`) alongside other resource files in a folder or a ZIP archive.
-Import files the usual way, and the program will automatically detect text files in the format as well as the resource files being referenced.
+The metadata can be stored as a JSON file (`_META.json`) alongside other resource files in a folder or a ZIP archive.
+Import files the usual way, and the program will automatically seek out text files in this format, as well as, if one is found, the resource files it references.

 Export the default resource pack to view an example.